TomasTexeira/Rubber-Duino/README.md

 ### **XMEGA based controllers**:
 atxmega64a1u, atxmega128a1u, atxmega64a3u, atxmega128a3u, atxmega192a3u, atxmega256a3u, atxmega16a4u, atxmega32a4u, atxmega64a4u, atxmega128a4u, atxmega256a3bu, atxmega64b1, atxmega128b1, atxmega64b3, atxmega128b3, atxmega64c3, atxmega128c3, atxmega256c3, atxmega384c3, atxmega16c4, atxmega32c4

+# Installation:
+- First we will have to install the dfu-programmer tool.
+`sudo apt install dfu-programmer`